RuggedScience/SDK/README.md

 Windows requires 64-bit builds due to driver limitations.
 To do this you will need to specify the generator and architecture using the "-G" switch.

 `cmake -G "Visual Studio 15 2017 Win64" .. -DCMAKE_INSTALL_PREFIX=../install`
-`cmake --build . --target INSTALL`
+`cmake --build . --target install`

 To obtain a copy of the Windows driver, please contact your Rugged Science sales representative.